 There’s even a restaurant up there that I think would be great for dinner over the lit city, but I haven’t been up there.
 I prefer to appreciate the Atomium from the ground.

-One glorious word, frites or fries to us Americans.
+One glorious word, fries or fries to us Americans.
 Crispy, crunchy, golden brown and deep-fried to perfection, fries.

 The Belgian’s eat fries like American’s eat ice cream and you would be remiss if you walked the streets of Brussels without seeing a Frites stand on every corner.